blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS student guide - SQL Server hybrid cloud.md

 ***Scale out data platform***

-1. **Database scale out:** The solution should include the ability to scale out the data platform for heavy read workloads without major code changes to the existing application.
+1. **Database scale out:** The solution should include the ability to scale out the data platform for heavy read workloads without major code changes to the existing application

 2. **User experience**: Address the user experience issues of the data tier.
 How will this solution address this?